jakmeier/near-teller/readme.md

 or was associated with.
 The code was not audited, either.

 This is the first real smart contract I implemented.
-Hence I do not have the necessary experience or expertise to write contracts that move larger amounts of money than you are willing to lose.
-Use with discretion.
+Hence I do not have the necessary experience or expertise to write contracts that move large amounts of money.
+Use with discretion and please don't put all your life savings in a near-teller contract.

-Under no circumstances shall contributors to this code base be liable for damages caused direct or indirect by the code provided.
+Under no circumstances shall contributors to this codebase be liable for damages caused direct or indirect by the code provided.

 ## License